Manage phone calls in FaceTime on Mac

 Switch to an RTT call: Click RTT in the notification.

 Note: When you switch a phone call to an RTT call, the microphone remains active—click the Mute button (or use the Touch Bar) to turn off audio for the call.

 Use call waiting: If you’re on a call and a new phone call notification appears, click Hold & Accept.
 Click to switch between calls.

 Start a conference call when you have another call on hold: When you’re on a phone call and have another phone call on hold, click Merge.

 Depending on how you set up Wi-Fi Calling, a green bar that says “Touch to return to call” might appear at the top of the screen on your iPhone when you unlock it.
-See the Apple Support article System requirements for Continuity on Mac, iPhone, iPad, iPod touch and Apple Watch.
+See the Apple Support article System requirements for Continuity on Mac, iPhone, iPad, and Apple Watch.